tari-project/doc-playground/docs/helloootle/07-accessing-the-counter-template.md

 - Create a counter on the Ootle that can be interacted with by our app
 - View any counters we've created at this point and check their value

 Normally, we'd code a Counter template to do this, but to save time we are going to use an existing template and call it directly.
-If you'd like to learn more about templates, you can the [Template introduction here](../tari-templates.md)
+If you'd like to learn more about templates, you can read the [Template introduction here](../tari-templates.md)

 !!! tip "What is a Template?"
     Templates are parameterised smart contracts.
 Templates are intended to be well-tested, secure, reusable components for building and running smart contracts on the DAN.
 It is the result of a compiled WASM file submitted to the Ootle.
 An example would be the built-in Non-fungible token (NFT) template, which can be used to create an NFT series.